-Joe has almost 40 years’ experience with ground freezing and Keller is one of the few companies in North America to offer it.
-It’s also the only one to carry out its own drilling for the refrigeration pipes and to run its own in-depth analysis and modelling to ensure the highest levels of quality control.
+Joe has almost 40 years of experience with ground freezing and Keller is one of the few companies in North America to offer it.
+It’s also the only one to carry out its own drilling for the refrigeration pipes and to run its own in-depth analysis and modeling to ensure the highest levels of quality control.

 A highly efficient design

 Due to the permeable sands at the bottom of the proposed launch shaft, the project required a 20ft-thick frozen bottom plug, which had to be frozen to a greater extent than the shaft walls.

 “Initial frozen soil compression tests provided to us reported lower-than-expected frozen soil strengths and didn’t take into consideration groundwater salinity,” says Joe.
 “So we collected our own soil samples, subcontracted frozen lab tests, and used a time-dependent heat-transfer model to evaluate the time needed to freeze the perimeter and the bottom plug.
 This was coupled with a model that included groundwater flow to evaluate the effects on the formation of the frozen earth wall.

 “The reason is if you have water flowing at a greater velocity than 3ft per day, the water introduces more heat than the refrigeration system can take out.
 You also need to understand the salinity, as salty soil takes longer to freeze and has lower strength.”